philmikejones/philmikejones.github.io/about.rst

 You can `read the manuscript <http://etheses.whiterose.ac.uk/id/eprint/19283>`__ or `view the source code <https://github.com/philmikejones/thesis>`__.

 I write R and Python code to analyse spatial and non-spatial data sets.
+I am the author of `rakeR <https://cran.r-project.org/package=rakeR>`_, an ``R`` package for simulating spatial data.
-You can see some of my `code projects <https://github.com/philmikejones>`__ on GitHub.
+You can see some of my other `code projects <https://github.com/philmikejones>`__ on GitHub.

 As well as the tutorials here my `stats101 <https://philmikejones.github.io/stats101/>`__ website might also be useful if you want an introduction to statistics (written with Python).

-I write code to analyse spatial and non–spatial data sets.
-I am the author of `rakeR <https://cran.r-project.org/package=rakeR>`_, an ``R`` package for simulating spatial data.
-You can see some of my other `code projects <https://github.com/philmikejones>`_ on GitHub.

 *********